 What grade will my child go to in school in the UK?

 It doesn’t matter if you chose or were recommended to keep your child back another year from starting Grade 1.
-If they were 8 when they left Grade 1 in SA, if they arrive in the UK during that year, they could be put into Year 3.
+If they were 8 when they left Grade 1 in SA, they could be put into Year 3 if they arrived in the UK during that year.
 End of discussion.

 Does this apply to teenagers and secondary school children as well?

 The same applies to high school.
 My bonus daughter has been educated in England her whole life and is now in her final year of GCSE’s age 16 (Key stage 4).
 She has told us a few times over the past year that children have joined her classes from other countries, even if they can’t speak English.
-They are expected to be attending classes, writing tests and exams, regardless of the language barriers or their previous educational background.
+They are expected to attend classes and write tests and exams, regardless of the language barrier or their previous educational background.

 Now I’m not saying there aren’t special measures in place for these children, I’m sure there are.
-The point is that they will put children into their respective age group Year and from there they will work with them.
+The point is that they will put children into their respective age group Years and from there, they will work with them.
 They don’t tend to put older children in a younger year.
 It’s just not something they do.

 If you are looking to move teens over I would strongly suggest you contact the schools and local authorities where your child will be educated to discuss how this will work and what they will need to do.
 They do offer support, the important thing though is to just get your child into the education system as soon as you can.